Spanish (SPAN-UA)

 SPAN-UA 309 Gestos Movimientos y Literatura (4 Credits)

+Taught in Spanish.
 Dance and literature have always been seen as heterogeneous practices; dance works with real bodies in motion, while literature moves through words, and produces bodies in movement.
 The purpose of this course is to examine the space of articulation that brings together these two practices, while responding to several questions: 1.
 How does philosophy think and write about dance and movement?
-2. In what ways, and to what ends, are gesture, movement and danced used in literary texts?
+2. In what ways, and to what ends, are gesture, movement and dance used in literary texts?
 3. How does theory and criticism use gestures, movement and dance as metaphors for thought?
 4. How can we use movement and the gestures of dance and literature as the ground for knowledge and thought?
-5. How does dance produce literature and viceversa?
+5. How does dance produce literature and vice versa?
 This course will include texts by Cirilo Villaverde, García Lorca, Luis Palés Matos, Alejo Carpentier, Julio Cortázar, Andrés Caicedo, Claudia Salazar and Mario Bellatin; the films of Almodóvar; flamenco dance representation and the choreography of José Limón, Marha Graham, Pina Bausch, Oscar Araiz, Arthur Aviles and Alicia Díaz.
 Prerequisite: SPAN-UA 200 (Critical Approaches) or permission by professor.

 Grading: CAS Graded